 RVA Swing is committed to helping you start your swing dance adventure, regardless of your age, gender, background, or ability.
 We understand that trying something new can often be intimidating, so we've designed our beginner curriculum to be fun and accessible.
 If you are brand new to dancing in general (or if you have a dance background but have never tried any swing dancing), you'll want to start with one of our Beginner Series.

-This fall, we will be offering a 6-week Intro to Swing Dancing class for beginners, which will cover basic footwork, as well as common moves.
-Each week the class will build on the material taught the week before, allowing an in-depth learning experience for students.
+We regularly offer a 6-week Intro to Swing Dancing class for beginners, which covers basic footwork, as well as common moves.
+Each week the class builds on the material taught the week before, allowing an in-depth learning experience for students.
 Many students like to take the beginner units a few times, so that they feel comfortable and confident in the material before progressing to Level 2 classes.

 Registration is for the entire 6-week series and you must attend the 1st class in order to participate in subsequent classes for that series.
 The first class spends a lot of time familiarizing students with the basic footwork patterns which will be used throughout the month, so it's really essential that new students attend!